Random interlacements and amenability: The amenable case

 \section{The amenable case}

-In this section we prove that if $G$ is an amenable transitive graph, then $\mathcal{I}$ is ${\mathbb P}_u$-almost surely connected for every $u > 0$.
-This is not a direct consequence of the results in \cite{BK89} as we explain in Remark~\ref{r:unique} below.

-\begin{remark} In \cite{BK89}, Burton and Keane developed a quite general technique to prove uniqueness of the infinite components induced by a random subset of edges $\mathcal{U} \subset E$ of an amenable graph $G = (V,E)$, see also Theorem~12.2 in \cite{HJ06}.
-Their result applies under the rather general conditions that $\mathcal{U}$ is translation invariant and satisfies the so called \textit{finite energy property}, i.e. for every edge $e \in E$ and any $U \subset E \setminus \{e\}$,
+In this section we prove that if $G$ is an a\-me\-na\-ble transitive graph, then $\mathcal{I}$ is ${\mathbb P}_u$-almost surely connected for every $u > 0$.
+This is not a direct consequence of the results in \cite{BK89} as we explain in Remark~\ref{runique} below. \begin{remark} In~\cite{BK89}, Burton and Keane developed a quite general technique to prove uniqueness of the infinite components induced by a random subset of edges $\mathcal{U} \subset E$ of an amenable graph $G = (V,E)$; see also Theorem~12.2 in~\cite{HJ06}.
+Their result applies under\vadjust{\goodbreak} the rather general conditions that $\mathcal{U}$ is translation invariant and satisfies the so called \textit{finite energy property}; that is, for every edge $e \in E$ and any $U \subset E \setminus\{e\}$,

-for some version of this conditional probability, see Definition~12.1 in \cite{HJ06}.
-We note here that this condition does not hold in general for the interlacement set $\mathcal{I}$ as observed in Remark~2.2 3) of \cite{Szn07}. \end{remark}
+for some version of this conditional probability; see Definition 12.1 in~\cite{HJ06}.
+We note here that this condition does not hold in general for the interlacement set $\mathcal{I}$ as observed in Remark 2.2(3) of~\cite{Szn07}. \end{remark}

 Instead of considering $\mathcal{I}$, it will be convenient to consider the set of edges traversed by any of the trajectories in the Poisson point process $\omega$.
 More precisely, consider the set